Juha3141/microkernel/README.md

 (Lots of more stuff will be added in distant future)

 ### Future Plan
 The ultimate goal is implementing not only x86_64 architecture, but also ARM, atmel, etc..
-Although I am not sure whether making an operating system that can fit on any hardware is even a possible thing, I will still try developing it as much as I can.
+I am not sure whether making an operating system that can fit on any hardware is even a possible thing.
+I will still try as much as I can though.